Top Banks in Singapore

 In 1935, the United Chinese Bank was established in Singapore.
 In 1965, after Singapore attained its independence, it was renamed as United Overseas Bank (UOB).
 UOB is the third largest bank in Southeast Asia, with more than 500 offices across 19 countries.
 The bank offers a wide range of commercial and personal banking products and services.
 It also provides private banking and asset management related services, as well as insurance services.
 UOB holds a long-term credit rating of Aa1 (High Quality) from Moody’s.

 Total Profit in 2016: S$3,096,000,000

-The Oversea-Chinese Banking Corporation (OCBC Bank) was created as a result of the merger among three banks in Singapore in 1932.
-The Chinese Commercial Bank, the Ho Hong Bank, and the Oversea Chinese Bank merged to form OCBC.
+The Oversea-Chinese Banking Corporation (OCBC Bank) was created as a result of the merger of three banks in Singapore in 1932 – the Chinese Commercial Bank, the Ho Hong Bank, and the Oversea Chinese Bank.
 OCBC is the second largest bank in Southeast Asia (behind DBS), with offices and branches across 18 countries.

 Total Assets in 2016: $283,700,000,000

 Total Profit in 2016: S$3,473,000,000

 A British financial institution with origins dating back to 1858, Standard Chartered Bank is one of the largest banks in the world.
 Standard Chartered Bank operates over 1,200 branches across 70 countries, with 90% of its profits coming from its operations in Asia.
 Standard Chartered opened its first branch in Singapore in 1859, and in 1999 it received a Qualifying Full Bank (QFB) license.
 It maintains 17 branches across Singapore.
 Standard Chartered offers corporate and institutional clients services in trade finance, cash management, lending, securities services, foreign exchange, debt capital markets, and corporate finance.
 The bank also provides private banking services through its private banking division.